SubhashreePrusty/tictactoe/README.md

-# tictactoe game using python
+# basic tictactoe game using python